 We carry these principles into initial conversation and planning of all aspects of our work including season planning and production, educational offerings, recruitment (students, faculty, and staff), performance and design opportunity and execution, community outreach and engagement, and departmental programming and operations.
 For more information on our present and future efforts, please contact our DIA Committee Facilitator, Brandon A. Wright at email@example.com.

 Your thoughts, ideas and concerns - heard!

 A big part of the work we're doing is making sure voices are heard on issues of DEIBA in theatre.
 Everyone is encouraged to fill out out the Feedback Form for DEIBA in Theatre with the Diversity in Action Leadership Team and/or General Committee.
-It is currently monitored by the committee’s faculty facilitator, Jane Elliott.

 In this form, you will have the option to write *anonymously* OR to enter your name and contact information.
 If you write your contact information, you will also be able to indicate who you are willing to have your concerns shared with, and whether you would like someone from our Leadership Team to reach back out to you.